-Having a name that’s also used regularly as a pseudonym – US police officers use the names John Doe and Jane Doe when they have found unidentified bodies. but if you search Facebook, there are many live Jane Does.
+Having a name that’s also used regularly as a pseudonym – US police officers use the names John Doe and Jane Doe when they have found unidentified bodies.
+But if you search Facebook, there are many living Jane Does.

 There are three ways to pick a name for branding:

 6 ways to use your Personal name for branding.

 - Birth Name– Use the name your parents gave you.

 - Give yourself a nick name– You could use your initials in different combinations and see how they sound together.
 If your name was Thomas Robert Jackson you could go by TJ or RJ Maybe JR How about BJ or JT.
 Of Course if you name is like mine Heidi June Morton MH doesn’t sound that great or HJ.
 Hey, if I wanted I could use HM.

 You could always use a single name Like Cher does.
 Or shorten your name From Thomas Jackson to Thomas Jack or go by T Jack.
 See the possible are endless.
 Lol.
 Why do you think, I choose that name for my example?